Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

-In Set~A, the meridional distribution of the Reynolds stresses, $\nut$, and the $\Lambda$ effect change, if one adds a coronal envelope; see \Figss{Rey_mer}{Rey_B}.
-The Reynolds stresses lose their alignment with the rotation axis and show preferentially latitudinal alignment. $Q_{r\theta}$ changes sign and now becomes positive at lower latitudes in the northern hemisphere and negative in the southern hemisphere, which is similar to \cite{HRY15}.
-This behavior has been found for all runs with an extended coronal envelope (A2, A3, A3t, and A4), whereas in Runs~A1, A1c, and A1c2, $Q_{r\theta}$ is negative close to the surface in the northern hemisphere; see \Fig{Rey_A}(a).
-This seems to confirm the presence of a correlation between a positive (negative) value of $Q_{r\theta}$ in the northern (southern) hemisphere and the generation of near-surface negative shear. $Q_{r\phi}$ does not change significantly in the meridional plane when adding a coronal envelope; only the negative value near the surface at the equator disappears, leading to positive values at all lower latitudes above $r=0.83\,R$; see \Fig{Rey_mer}.
-For the latitudinal cut, all runs show a similar behavior.
-The runs with a coronal envelope have a weaker minimum than the runs without a coronal envelope.
-Also here the cooling layer in Runs~A1c, A2, A3, and A4 suppresses the stresses close to the surface, whereas in Runs~A1 and A1c2, $Q_{r\phi}$ develops a peak just below the surface.
-The stress-free boundary condition forced $Q_{r\phi}$ to zero at the surface, whereas $Q_{r\phi}$ can be larger than zero in the other runs. $Q_{\theta\phi}$ changes similarly as $Q_{r\phi}$.
-The minima and maxima in the lower layers are smoother and weaker with a coronal envelope than without.
-Also here the cooling layer in Runs~A1c, A2, A3, and A4 suppresses the stress near the surface leading the peak of $Q_{\theta\phi}$ to be situated around 10 Mm lower than in the other runs.
-The maximum at the surface in Run~A3t is broader and slightly weaker than in Run~A1.
-The profiles of $Q_{r\phi}$ and $Q_{\theta\phi}$ of Run~A3t seem to agree with \cite{HRY15}. $\nut$ show a stronger extension in latitude in Run~A3t than in Run~A1 and has smaller values, what is probably connected with the slightly lower Reynolds number.
-In the latitudinal cut, we can see, that $\nut$ is nearly 2 times weaker at the bottom of the convection zone and near the surface.
-This is consistent with \Fig{strat2_A}(a).
+The presence of a coronal envelope significantly alters the Reynolds stresses and therefore $\nut$ and the $\Lambda$ effect; see \Figs{Rey_mer}{Rey_A}.
+The Reynolds stresses lose their alignment with the rotation axis. $Q_{r\theta}$ changes sign and is positive (negative) at lower latitudes in the northern (southern) hemisphere, which is similar to \cite{HRY15}.
+This behavior has been found for all runs with an extended coronal envelope (A2, A3, A3t, A4, and A5), whereas in Runs~A1, A1c, and A1c2, $Q_{r\theta}$ is negative close to the surface in the northern hemisphere; see \Fig{Rey_A}(a).
+This seems to confirm the presence of a correlation between a positive (negative) value of $Q_{r\theta}$ in the northern (southern) hemisphere and the generation of near-surface negative shear.
+The inclusion of a coronal layer changes $Q_{r\phi}$ such that the minimum at the equator disappears and the overall magnitude of the stress is reduced by roughly a factor of two; see \Fig{Rey_mer}.
+At 15$^\circ$ latitude, all runs show a similar behavior with the main variation being the location of the maximum near the surface depending on the depth of the cooling layer; see \Fig{Rey_A}(b). $Q_{\theta\phi}$ changes similarly as $Q_{r\phi}$.
+The maxima near the surface are again shifted deeper in the runs with a deeper acting cooling layer; see \Fig{Rey_A}(c).
+The profiles of $Q_{r\phi}$ and $Q_{\theta\phi}$ of Run~A3t are similar to \cite{HRY15}.